TutorNet: Towards Flexible Knowledge Distillation for End-to-End Speech Recognition: Experimental settings

 \subsection{Model Configuration}

-For KD, we adopted the following three different speech recognition models which are used as the teacher or student model: \begin{itemize} \item Jasper Dense Residual (DR) \cite{li-et-al:scheme}: Jasper DR is a deep time-delay neural network (TDNN) composed of blocks of 1D convolutional layers.
+For KD, we adopted the following different speech recognition models which were used as the teacher or student model: \begin{itemize} \item CTC model \begin{itemize} \item Jasper Dense Residual (Jasper DR) \cite{li-et-al:scheme}: Jasper DR is a deep time-delay neural network (TDNN) composed of blocks of 1D convolutional layers.
 This differs from the original Jasper in that it has dense residual connections.
-The output of the convolution block is fed as an input to all the blocks via dense residual connections. \item DeepSpeech2 \cite{amodei-et-al:scheme}: DeepSpeech2 has the architecture of a deep RNN with a combination of convolutional and fully connected layers. \item Jasper Mini: Jasper Mini is composed of blocks of depthwise separable 1D convolutional layers.
-Depthwise separable convolution reduces the number of parameters and the computation required in the convolutional operations. \end{itemize} Table \ref{baseline} compares WERs obtained from the three baseline models when greedy decoding was applied and the number of parameters.
+The output of the convolution block is fed as an input to all the blocks via dense residual connections.
+In our experiments, we applied pre-trained Jasper DR, which consists of 54 convolutional layers, as the CNN-based teacher model. \item DeepSpeech2 \cite{amodei-et-al:scheme}: DeepSpeech2 has the architecture of a deep RNN with a combination of convolutional and fully connected layers.
+As for the RNN-based model, we applied DeepSpeech2, consisting of two 2D convolutional layers followed by three 512-dimensional bidirectional LSTM (BLSTM) layers and one fully connected layer. \item Jasper Mini: Jasper Mini is composed of blocks of depthwise separable 1D convolutional layers.
+Depthwise separable convolution reduces the number of parameters and the computation required in the convolutional operations.
+The main structural difference from the Jasper DR is that Jasper Mini consists of depthwise separable convolutions with no dense residual connection.
+As for the CNN-based student model, we adopted Jasper Mini with 33 depthwise separable convolutional layers. \item QuartzNet \cite{quartznet:scheme}: QuartzNet is composed of multiple blocks with residual connections between them.
+Each block consists of one or more modules with 1D time-channel separable convolutional layers, batch normalization, and ReLU.
+We adopted Quartznet, which consists of 54 1D time-channel separable convolutional layers. \end{itemize}

+\item Hybrid CTC/attention model \cite{hybrid_ctc_attention:scheme} \begin{itemize} \item Attention-based encoder-decoder (AED): Motivated by the prior studies \cite{vgg-asr:scheme, hori-et-al:scheme}, the encoder contained the initial layers of the VGG net architecture \cite{vgg:scheme} followed by four 1024-dimensional BLSTM layers and a linear projection layer, which yields better performance than the pyramid BLSTM \cite{las:scheme} in many cases.
+We used a location-based attention mechanism, and the decoder network was a 2-layer LSTM with 1024 cells.
+The model was trained by both CTC and attention model objectives simultaneously. \end{itemize}

+\end{itemize} Table \ref{baseline} compares WERs obtained from the three baseline models when greedy decoding was applied and the number of parameters.
+Since the DeepSpeech2 baseline with BPE units failed to converge with a single BPE CTC loss, we adopted the CTC model, initialized with RKD over the first 100 steps, as the student baseline.